Love in a Void

 "Love In a Void" is a song by the English rock band Siouxsie and the Banshees, written by singer Siouxsie Sioux, bassist Steven Severin, drummer Kenny Morris and guitarist Peter Fenton.
-Originally included as the b-side to the 1979 single "Mittageisen" in West Germany, it was later released as a double A-side single in September of the same year.
+Originally included as the B-side of the 1979 single "Mittageisen" in West Germany, it was later released as a double A-side single in September of the same year.
 It was also included on the band's 1981 ten track UK Gold certified compilation album Once Upon a Time/The Singles, and on the CD reissue of the album Join Hands.

-The song was covered by metal band Darkthrone on the ep Too Old Too Cold in 2006.
+The song was covered by metal band Darkthrone on the EP Too Old Too Cold in 2006.
 "Love in a Void" was also heavily sampled by rapper Akala in a version retitled "Love in my Eyes" on the album Freedom Lasso in 2007.
 The Banshees' studio version of "Love in a Void" was featured on the soundtrack of the 2016 film 20th Century Women.

 Siouxsie and the Banshees' biographer Brian Johns wrote that "Love in a Void" was "their old stage favourite" back in the late 1970s.

 Composition and recording

 Early demos indicate that the band composed the song during the first half of 1977 with guitarist Peter Fenton in the line-up.
+The lyric was written by Steven Severin.